hongalan/alanhong_automaton/_projects/2_prosthetic.md

 ### Result

 The prosthetic seen in the image was printed using SLA through Shapeways to preserve fine detaill such as the holes.
-    [It's operation can be seen here.] (http://youtu.be/2M4D51JSuOw Video)
+[It's operation can be seen here.](http://youtu.be/2M4D51JSuOw "Video")